 Each award winning criminal defense lawyer at DSK Law has decades of experience representing clients charged with criminal offenses in Northern Virginia and Washington, D.C.
-We handle a range of matters including investigations, trials, and appeals.
+We handle a range of matters including investigations, trials, appeals, and expungements.
 In addition to possible incarceration, a conviction could result in immigration consequences, loss of a security clearance, or termination from employment.
 Our highly rated criminal defense lawyers, support staff, and investigators provide our clients with the resources necessary to effectively resolve their case and address each client’s unique concerns.

 Call DSK|Law and speak with a highly qualified and award winning criminal defense attorney.
 We develop a defense strategy tailored to our client’s needs.
 Our goal is to get the best possible result for our clients through trial or plea agreement negotiations.